IOS: Inter-Operator Scheduler for CNN Acceleration: Introduction

 Obtaining an optimized schedule to parallelize a CNN model is a challenging task.
-On the one hand, the number of schedules grows exponentially with the number of operators, making it infeasible to exhaustively evaluate all possible schedules.
+On the one hand, the number of schedules grows exponentially with the number of operators, making it infeasible to evaluate all possible schedules exhaustively.
 For example, a network with $33$ operators can have $9.2\times 10^{22}$ number of feasible schedules.
 On the other hand, an optimal schedule also depends on hardware specifications and inference settings (e.g., batch size).
 A high-end GPU (e.g., Tesla V100) can efficiently execute a schedule with many operators in parallel, while a low-end GPU (e.g., Tesla K80) might suffer from resource contention using the same schedule.
-Also, a large batch size naturally offers more intra-operator parallelism, while a small batch size has a stronger need for inter-operator parallelization.
+A large batch size naturally offers more intra-operator parallelism, while a small batch size has a stronger need for inter-operator parallelization.
 Therefore, given a diverse set of CNN architectures, hardware, and inference settings, it is hard to devise an efficient schedule manually for all scenarios.

 To address this challenge, we propose IOS, an inter-operator scheduler that accelerates CNN inference by combining intra- and inter-operator parallelism.
 We observe that different schedules share common sub-schedules; thus, IOS adopts a dynamic programming technique to explore the schedule space and finds a highly optimized schedule under low search cost.
 We evaluate IOS on modern CNN models, including Inception-V3~\cite{szegedy2016rethinking}, RandWire~\cite{xie2019exploring}, NasNet-A~\cite{zoph2018learning}, and SqueezeNet~\cite{iandola2016squeezenet}.
 IOS consistently outperforms the sequential schedule and greedy schedule.
-IOS achieves 1.1-1.5$\times$ inference speedup compared to existing deep learning libraries (e.g., TensorRT).
+IOS achieves $1.1$ to $1.5\times$ inference speedup compared to existing deep learning libraries (e.g., TensorRT).
 Furthermore, IOS demonstrates the necessity of \textit{customizing the scheduling policy} for different hardware and inference configurations.
-By customizing the scheduling recipe, IOS can achieve up to 1.15$\times$ inference speedup compared to itself with no customization.
-We will make IOS open-source upon publication.
+IOS can achieve up to $1.15\times$ inference speedup by customizing the scheduling recipe compared to itself with no customization.

 Our contributions are summarized as follows: